 Key facts from Deloittes research

-- 1 in 10 consumers will make a purchase based on carbon footprint data.
+- 1 in 10 consumers will make a purchase based on carbon footprint data alone, think of it as winning another 10% more customer getting this part right.

 We send this automatically with orders over £300 but if you would like help with how to work this out, get in touch as we can give you all the tools to work this out for all of your purchases, (think of this as if you don't tell your customers , you could be losing 10% of potential sales).